 Who Should You Contact If You’re Hurt at Work?

 If you get hurt while at work on a construction job, don’t worry.
-Working with a professional construction injury lawyer can be a big help, especially when it comes to ensuring you will have enough money to pay your bills and adjusting your pay to reflect that you’ve earned lost wages from the injury.
+Working with a professional construction injury attorney can be a big help, especially when it comes to ensuring you will have enough money to pay your bills and adjusting your pay to reflect that you’ve earned lost wages from the injury.

 If you’ve been injured at work, the first thing you should do is notify your employer to let them know of the incident.
 Do this as soon as you can—most work injuries should be reported within seven days, but it can never hurt to let management know sooner.

-What Happens When You File a Claim?
+What Happens When You File a Claim with a Construction Injury Attorney?

-If you seek medical care, you should inform doctors and other specialists that your injury was work related—though this doesn’t always happen, sometimes, doctors will need to send you to a specific person to receive care based on the insurance plan your job has.
+If you seek medical care, you should inform doctors and other specialists that your injury was work-related—though this doesn’t always happen, sometimes, doctors will need to send you to a specific person to receive care based on the insurance plan your job has.

 Make sure to keep track of any paperwork you collect as a result of the injury, especially medical bills.
 Next, your employer’s insurance carrier will open a claim for benefits.
 Based on firsthand reports from you, as well as reports from the employer and doctor, the carrier will determine whether or not the claim is compensable.
 If the claim qualifies for compensation, the insurance company and the employer will come to an agreement on what the client is owed, both as back-pay as well as expenses like missed wages and permanent injury compensation.